Understanding the Differences between Meta's SWE System Design and Product Design Interviews

 - Security and Fraud Prevention: Addressing how the system would safeguard against security threats and fraudulent activities, protecting user data and transaction integrity.

-Product Design Interview: Designing Ticketmaster
+Product Architecture Interview: Designing Ticketmaster

 - API Design: Developing robust and scalable APIs for tasks like browsing events, handling bookings, and processing payments, with a focus on efficiency and ease of use.